dmulyalin/picle/docs/api_reference.md

 ```

 Tab completion for ``input`` value also works.
 On hitting ``enter``,
-mutli line input mode will be invoked:
+multi line input mode will be invoked:

 ```
 picle#test_multiline_input data input arg foo